 Business Rates - Revaluation 2017 Customer Advice

 As a part of Business Revaluation 2017 the Valuation Office Agency has published over 1.9m new draft rateable values online.
-Find out how to check yours here.

 The government Valuation Office Agency (VOA) sets the rateable value of business premises by using property details such as rental information.
 The rateable value and the business rates multiplier (set by central government) is used to calculate your annual business rates bill.